pius/keysigning-party/README.md

 ### Before the party

-0. Send a pull request to this repo and add your ascii armored public key to pubkeys/
+0. Send a pull request to this repo and add your ascii armored public key to pubkeys/ OR email your public key to vikrum@firebase.com
 0. (Optional, but strongly recommended) The day before the event: make a printout of the keyring (available in this repo the day before the event) that has the list of keys, key owner details (name, email), and the key fingerprints.